 In-market: Try to create ads targeting similar keywords to the amenities and services offered at your hotel.
 Your ads should look unique and eye-catching to searchers looking for the same features as your hotel.

-Similar audiences: Sometimes, your potential guests’ searches might not be directed at your hotel or services directly, but they will have conducted related searches.
-You can make use of such interest related to the remarketing lists to expand your audience.
+Similar Audiences: Sometimes, your potential guests’ searches might not be directed directly at your hotel or services, but they will have conducted related searches.
+To expand your audience, you can use such interest related to the remarketing lists.

-Remarketing: Often, people clicking on your ad might not end up taking your desired action, e.g., booking a stay at your hotel.
+Remarketing: Often, people clicking on your ad might not take your desired action, e.g., booking a stay at your hotel.
 Target your ad again to them, expecting them to convert somewhere down the line.
 Remarketing efforts help reaffirm your brand in the mind of the consumer.

-Placement: Your target audience will be visiting the websites where they might be getting similar information; you can place your ads on those pages.
+Placement: Your target audience will visit the websites where they might get similar information; you can place your ads on those pages.

 Content Keywords: As you know the keywords relevant to your hotel offering best, select those keywords to reach your audience.